The American Criminal Justice System

 Careers available within the court system are:

 There are many options available to a defendant once they enter the court system.
-In fact, very few accused people actually go to trial.
+Very few accused people go to trial.
 Many plead guilty or nolo contendre (no contest) before they get to trial.
 In these circumstances, the defendant will come to an agreement with the prosecuting attorney on a more lenient sentence in exchange for waiving their right to trial.
 After a judgment is rendered, the defendant is turned over to the corrections system for punishment if he is found guilty.

 In the corrections system, a defendant may go to prison or jail depending on the charge.
 Prison is a state or federal-run facility, whereas jail is controlled by local authorities.
 Prison is reserved for longer sentences based on more serious crimes.
 Jail, on the other hand, is designed for shorter sentences and for defendants awaiting trial.